 Here’s a different type of scheme for smaller businesses to access loans and other kinds of finance of up to £5 million.
 The government promises 80% of the finance to the lender and will pay the interest and any fees for the first 12 months.
 There are over 50 lenders supporting this scheme, however businesses will need to show that they have been greatly impacted by Covid-19 and that the business would be viable were it not for this.

 This funding is targeted at front-line charities delivering vital work throughout Coronavirus, to which the government promises a £750 million pot. £370 million of this pot is allocated for small and medium sized charities making an impact during lock-down by delivering food, essential medicines, providing financial support, to name some.
 It is thought this funding will be delivered via means such as the National lottery Community Fund grant and government departments.
-The Government has not yet provided information on how charities can apply for this funding or if charities will be directly contacted.
+Information states that departments are currently working to determine priority charities, with the aim to distribute the funding in the coming weeks.

 For all available government support and advice during Coronavirus, visit the main government guidance page here.
 Or if you need more help finding which financial aid from this list is best suited for your business, give this Gov Financial Support finder a go.